 NIA arrests Kerala based Islamic State operative on arrival from Qatar

-New Delhi, Apr 10: The National Investigation Agency has arrested a resident of Kerala in connection with an Islamic State related case.
+New Delhi, Apr 10: The National Investigation Agency (NIA) has arrested a resident of Kerala in connection with an Islamic State related case.

 The accused person, Shaibu Nihar a resident of Kozhikode was arrested upon his arrival at the Calicut International Airport from Doha, Qatar.